hitomi1104/sf_employee_review/ReadMe.md

 In this project I will explore what characteristics secifically influence employee satisfaction.

 ### Hypothesis
-By understanding what doing well and not from external reviews from employees continuously will make Salesforce remain to be a great place to work over 10 or more years.
+By continuously analyzing and visualizing employee's reviews which we can find online as well as understanding what salesforce actually doing well and not continuously will make Salesforce remain to be a great place to work over 10 or more years.

 ### Data Acquisition
+* Webscraping glassdoor review (9888 rows) -> global source
+* Webscraping en Japan review (361 rows) -> japanese source
+* sadv

-### Data Cleaning
+### Data Cleaning and Preparation
+#### Data Dictionary

 ### EDA
 #### NLP
 #### NLU